babelthuap/my-first-api/README.md

 Nicholas Neumann-Chun

 If you clone it, do "`npm install`" and then "`node server.js`" (or "`nodemon server.js`" if you're cool like that).
 It will serve up on port 3000.
+Open the client index.html however you like.
 Endpoints are

 - `gravatar/`_email address_: responds with a url of the associated Gravatar picture
 - `sentence/`_a sentence encoded with encodeURI_: counts the letters, spaces, and words in the sentence and responds with a JSON object containing that information